 Strength Training for Fat Loss: Protocols That Work

 The plan below treats resistance training as a weekly scheduling decision rather than a one-off effort test.
-You will find the mechanism, the frequency evidence, the equipment question (spoiler: bodyweight works), the integration with nutrition, and five specific exercises ranked for a fat-loss circuit.
+You will find the mechanism, the frequency evidence, the equipment question, the integration with nutrition, and five specific exercises for a practical fat-loss support circuit.

 How Strength Training Creates a Fat-Loss Advantage